cambridge-cares/CitiesKG/CEA_AGENT/README.md

 "ceaEndpoint": "http://host.docker.internal:48888/cea",
 "graphName": "http://127.0.0.1:9999/blazegraph/namespace/cea/cea"}
 ```
-In the above request example, the CEA agent will be querying geometry and usage from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
+In the above request example, the CEA Agent will be querying geometry and usage from the Blazegraph that ```http://host.docker.internal:48888/kingslynnEPSG27700``` is pointed to.
 The CEA triples will be instantiated under the ```http://127.0.0.1:9999/blazegraph/namespace/cea/cea``` graph in the Blazegraph where ```http://host.docker.internal:48888/cea``` is pointed to.

 Example request:
 ```
 { "iris" :
 ["http://www.theworldavatar.com:83/citieskg/namespace/kingslynnEPSG27700/sparql/cityobject/UUID_0595923a-3a83-4097-b39b-518fd23184cc/"],
 ```
-In the above request example, the CEA agent will be querying geometry and usage, as well as instantiating CEA triples, from the ```citieskg-kingslynnEPSG27700``` namespace in TheWorldAvatar Blazegraph.
+In the above request example, the CEA Agent will be querying geometry and usage, as well as instantiating CEA triples, from the ```citieskg-kingslynnEPSG27700``` namespace in TheWorldAvatar Blazegraph.
 And the CEA triples will be instantiated under the ```http://www.theworldavatar.com:83/citieskg/namespace/kingslynnEPSG27700/sparql/energyprofile/``` graph.

 ### 2. Update

 Available at http://localhost:58085/agents/cea/update.

-Requests to the update endpoint is automatically sent by the CEA agent after running and receiving requests to the run endpoint.
+Requests to the update endpoint is automatically sent by the CEA Agent after running and receiving requests to the run endpoint.
 The update endpoint updates the knowledge graph with CEA outputs.

 ### 3. Query